Research

 “Cradle to Prison Pipeline” (2006) by Children’s Defense Fund, Washington, DC.
 Report documents impact of poverty and race on rate of incarceration in America.

-Download under Publications (Spanish/English) at www.childrensdefense.org
+Download (Spanish/English) at www.childrensdefense.org

 “Making a Difference: An Impact Study of Big Brothers Big Sisters”, a 1995 publication of Public/Private Ventures Research, identified many positive effects of Big Brothers Big Sisters mentoring matches.
 BBBS agencies have been national leaders in mentoring for over 50 years and are considered to provide a best practice intervention.

-To download study: www.ppv.org.
+To download study: www.ppv.org

-Making "The Bill of Rights for Children of Incarcerated Parents" a Reality: Evaluation Report.
+Making "The Bill of Rights for Children of Incarcerated Parents" a Reality: Evaluation Report

 Phillips, Susan D.

-Jane Addams College of Social Work.
+Jane Addams College of Social Work 2008

 The Open Society Institute of the Soros Foundation funded a Senior Fellow to provide technical assistance to groups across the country that were interested in pursuing changes in policy and practice to make The Bill of Rights for Children of Incarcerated Parents a reality.
 These groups – or partnerships as they refer to themselves – did not receive any funding, only technical assistance.
-Nonetheless, in the course of 14‐months members of the partnerships formed organizations, educated themselves about issues affecting children with incarcerated parents, mobilized support, and launched a multitude of projects to change how systems and programs interact with children whose parents are in jail or prison.
-These partnerships show the potentially of becoming a potentially potent incubator for policy and practice reforms.
+Nonetheless, in the course of 14 months members of the partnerships formed organizations, educated themselves about issues affecting children with incarcerated parents, mobilized support, and launched a multitude of projects to change how systems and programs interact with children whose parents are in jail or prison.
+These partnerships show the potential of becoming a potent incubator for policy and practice reforms.

 www.f2f.ca.gov/res/pdf/MakingTheBillofRights.pdf

-Children and Families of Incarcerated Parents: Understanding the Challenges and Addressing the Needs.
+Children and Families of Incarcerated Parents: Understanding the Challenges and Addressing the Needs

 Bearse, Miriam L.

 Washington.
-Department of Social and Health Services.
+Department of Social and Health Services 2008

 Attention to the issues faced by children and families of incarcerated parents (CFIP) has grown over the last few years both nationally and in Washington State.
 In the State of Washington alone, it is estimated that there are nearly 30,000 children who currently have incarcerated parents.
 Many of the issues addressed by other states are the central issues that have arisen thus far in Washington State.
 These include visitation and contact, maintenance of safety for the child and caretaker, systems collaboration in addressing the needs of children at time of arrest, relevant services for parents while incarcerated, proximity of parents to children and establishment of family friendly visitation policies, collaboration between corrections and child welfare, maintenance of income and other supports for caregivers, management of child support and other debt by parents exiting incarceration, expansion of community and agency supports and services for children, and appropriate sharing of data and information to allow cross-agency collaboration.
 To analyze these and related issues, Washington State passed HB 1426 in 2005, which led to the creation of the Final Report of the Oversight Committee in 2006.
 This report recommended several changes to policies and services.

-Parenting From Prison.
+Parenting From Prison

-2008
+Youth Communication 2008

 Incarcerated parents with children in foster care face many challenges staying connected.
 It can be difficult to access services, set up visits and reunite after release.
 Parents with sentences longer than 15 months are at risk of permanently losing their rights to their children.
 In this issue, parents in prison write about their efforts to stay connected to their children in foster care despite their incarceration and to reunify after release.
 (Author abstract)